Dashnik/movies-explorer-api/README.md

 12) Winston(Logget tool) - npm i winston.
 13)Express-winston(winston middleware for express.js) - npm i express-winston.
 14)Cors(CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.) - npm i cors.
+15)dotenv(Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.) - npm i dotenv.